PSeitz/yamaha-nodejs/README.md

 ```

 #### Zones
-the zone parameter is optional, you can pass a number or a string
+The zone parameter is optional, you can pass a number or a string

 #### Promises
 All these methods return a promise: